Chart Color Schemes

 Panorama features high concentrations of group households, with a lower-than-average median household size

-Family households make up 68.2% of all households, including 28.7% couples with children, 28.3% couples without children, and 10.1% single parent families.
-Non-family households account for the remaining 31.8%, with lone person households at 27.9% and group households comprising 3.8%.
-The median household size is 2.4 people, smaller than the Greater Adelaide average of 2.6.
+Family households constitute 68.2% of all households, including 28.7% couples with children, 28.3% couples without children, and 10.1% single parent families.
+Non-family households comprise the remaining 31.8%, with lone person households at 27.9% and group households at 3.8%.
+The median household size is 2.4 people, which is smaller than the Greater Adelaide average of 2.6.

 Frequently Asked Questions - Households